 - Personal Interests

 Although we tend to talk about ‘university’ in the broad sense, higher education courses are offered through a range of institutions.
-You could study at a college of further education, at a specialist college, such as a conservatoire, land-based college or school of art and design, or a private institution.
+You could study at a college of further education, at an institute of technology, at a specialist college, such as a conservatoire, land-based college or school of art and design, or a private institution.

 Universities themselves vary widely, some are huge with tens of thousands of students on a broad range of courses, whereas others are relatively small and focused on a narrower range of subjects.
 Some universities are well-established ‘red-brick’ institutions, others are ‘new’ universities – often former colleges or polytechnics.

 You may have a strong preference for a particular type of institution.
-You might dream of studying somewhere like Oxford or Cambridge, which are steeped in tradition, or feel happier going to a more modern or smaller institution, for example, that has a strong focus on a particular subject area or more of a sense of community.
+You might dream of studying somewhere like Oxford or Cambridge, which are steeped in tradition, or feel happier going to a more modern or smaller institution, for example, that has a strong focus on a particular subject area or one with a strong sense of community.

 Teaching and assessment styles can vary depending on the type of institution you choose, for example, if you go one of the 24 members of the Russell Group of universities, you’ll find that there is a strong emphasis on research.